uncloud-registry/StorageBeat/er-post.md

   * Develop durability model and carry out systematic measurements of durability on decentralised systems for which it makes sense.
   * More work is needed on consistency, authorisation, and privacy, which we have barely addressed.
 If you are an expert in one of these fields, please reach out so we can work together to enhance our models.

-## Acknolwedgements
+## Acknowledgements

-The StorageBeat team was supported by Ethereum Foundation ESP grant FY24-1744.
+The StorageBeat team ([@awma](https://x.com/awmacp), [aata.eth](https://x.com/0xAata), [v1rtl.eth](https://warpcast.com/v1rtl.eth), Evgeni) was supported by Ethereum Foundation ESP grant FY24-1744.

-We thank Rahul Saghar, Viktor Tròn, for feedback and discussions.
+We thank Rahul Saghar, Viktor Trón, and the Codex Research team for feedback and discussions.